TopTalent-23/terraform-training/README.md

-# DevOps Training
+# Terraform Training
-This repository serves as a platform for my personal DevOps training, showcasing my skills in scripting with **Python** and **Shell Scripting**, as well as utilizing DevOps tools such as **Ansible** and **Terraform**.
+This repository serves as a platform for my personal terraform training, showcasing my skills in scripting with **Python** and **Shell Scripting**, as well as utilizing DevOps tools such as **Ansible** and **Terraform**.
 Its primary objectives are:

-1. **Self-Training:** To train myself in DevOps tasks.
+1. **Self-Training:** To train myself in terraform tasks.
-2. **Skill Demonstration:** To demonstrate my capabilities in DevOps tools and scripting to potential employers and collaborators.
+2. **Skill Demonstration:** To demonstrate my capabilities in terraform tools and scripting to potential employers and collaborators.
 3. **Personal Future Reference:** This repository will be used by me for future reference and for future projects.

 ## Issue Description